feliciaschulz/MastersThesisProject/README.md

 #### Input
 As input data, this script takes the intensity data frames created in 2. that are saved in 00_Data/IntensitiesCelltypes.
-They should be csv files.
+They should be csv files called "*_intensitiesdf.csv".

 #### Output
 The script creates data frames and plots, none of which are automatically saved, because there are many different user-specific options.
 The plots are created in the notebook and are displayed there as well.
 Instructions as to how to save the plots if desired can be found in the notebook itself.